 Schack Art Center, Everett

-Whether you’re an artist or art enthusiast, the Schack Art Center focuses on contemporary art that celebrates diverse voices.
+Whether you’re an artist or art enthusiast, the Schack Art Center in Everett focuses on contemporary art that celebrates diverse voices.
 You can visit the art shop, hot shop, and store year-round, and the center also offers a variety of classes, from glassblowing to fused glass art.
-Check out their rotating exhibits too, which feature everything from art by teens to Northwest designers and crafters who work professionals in mixed media.
+Check out their rotating exhibits too, which feature everything from art by teens to Northwest designers and crafters who work with professionals in mixed media.

 Tacoma Glassblowing Studio, Tacoma